|

 act hatefully and destructively toward the system, rather than

+with compassionate zeal toward a solution.
 The lyrics of that old Albert Orsborn

 song come immediately to mind; three lines ‘Especially’